 Target range set.
 Where do dollars go to generate measurable pipeline quickly?
 Budget allocation structured around five priorities that compress time to value while preserving long-term compounding.

 Non-negotiable for B2B SaaS.
 Requires senior strategy and disciplined execution.
 Fund: a dedicated senior strategist, content ops (writers + editors), technical remediation, modest growth experiments budget for programmatic playbooks.
 First measurable ARR impact in 3–6 months for intent pages, 6–12 months for authority channels.
 The payback is high because content compounds.
 Invest enough to do it properly.
-We unpack the mechanics in B2B content.
+We unpack the mechanics in our B2B content strategy guide.

 Gets pipeline fast.
 The trick is attribution and disciplined experiment sizing.
 Validate ICP messaging and runway conversion metrics.
 Break campaign spend: 40% search (bottom-of-funnel intent), 30% demo/lead gen social (narrow audiences), 30% retargeting and nurturing.
 Small but frequent creative and landing page experiments.
 Don't scale until sub-target CPQL is proven and tied to pipeline.

-For PLG SaaS companies, activation, onboarding UX, and in-product prompts often yield the best acquisition cost over time.
-Budget buys engineering capacity for experiments, in-product analytics, growth PM time.
-Part marketing, part product.
-Measure activation %, time to meaningful value, conversion to paid.
+For PLG SaaS companies, such as those in the AI/ML space, activation, onboarding UX, and in-product prompts often yield the best acquisition cost over time.
+Budget should allocate resources for engineering capacity to support experiments, in-product analytics, and growth PM time.
+This approach is part marketing, part product.
+Measure activation %, time to meaningful value, and conversion to paid to ensure alignment with business goals.

 Can't attribute spend to pipeline?
 Flying blind.
 Allocate to analytics engineers, tagging, GTM tooling (CDPs, experimentation platforms), revenue operations lead.
 Not glamorous.
 Prevents wasted SaaS spending.
 Shortens feedback loops for scaling winners.